 Test your brakes after leaving the water.
+If necessary, apply them several times to let friction dry out the linings.
 Do not continue to ride your ATV without verifying that you have regained proper braking ability.
+WARNING!
+Wet brakes may have reduced stopping ability, which could cause loss of control.[EWB02621]

-After riding your ATV in water, be sure to drain the trapped water by removing the check hose at the bottom of the air filter case and the V-belt case drain plug.
-Wash the ATV in fresh water if it has been operated in salt water or muddy conditions.
+After riding your ATV in water, be sure to drain the trapped water by removing the check hose at the bottom of the air filter case.
+Also, remove the V-belt case drain screw to drain any water that may have accumulated.
+NOTICE: Undrained water can cause damage or improper operation.[ECB00841] Wash the ATV in fresh water if it has been operated in salt water or muddy conditions.